greywillfade/emstori.es/stories/test-story2.md

 ---
-title: Test story
+title: Second test
-date: '2020-12-26'
+date: '2020-12-27'
-url: test-story
+url: test-story2
-layout: story
 tags:
   - authorname
   - story

 ---
-A test for a story
+Second test

 How about a `<blockquote>`?